In this tutorial, we will provide you with the process of how to upgrade an Elastigroup cluster created by KOPS to an Ocean cluster.

 Please note the Upgrade should be done only to your Node instance groups, the Master’s will still be managed in Elastigroup.

-Click on icon on the top right menu, and then select “Upgrade” on the pop-up window:
+Click on the icon on the top-right menu, and then select “Upgrade” on the pop-up window:

-Please wait for following message to validate that the upgrade process is complete:
+Please wait for the message to validate that the upgrade process is complete.